surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 - <b>Label</b> Specify label text.

-- <b>Padding</b> Specifies spacing at the top, bottom, left and right side of the charts and Axis. it accepts the number range in between 0 to 100.
+- <b>Padding</b> Specifies spacing at the top, bottom, left and right side of the charts and axis.
+It accepts the number range in between 0 to 100.

 - <b>Tooltips</b> if the underlying field defines a description for a measure, that description is displayed on moving the hover over the column.